kickstarter/telekinesis/README.md

 ### SyncProducer

 The `SyncProducer` sends data to Kinesis every time `put` or `put_records` is called.
-These calls block until the call to Kinesis returns.
+These calls will block until the call to Kinesis returns.

 ```ruby